 Pierre Blais, born in 1639, son of Mathurin and Françoise, travelled from France to Canada in the 17th century.
 After arriving in Quebec he married Anne Perrot, born in 1643, daughter of Jean and Jeanne (née Valta), at Sainte-Famille-de-l'île-d'Orléans on 12th October 1669.
 He married again on 5th June 1689 to Elisabeth Royer, daughter of Jean and Marie (née Targer).
 They remained together in Quebec until Pierre passed away at Saint-Jean-de-l'île-d'Orléans in 1669.

-Important Dates for the Blais family
+Early History of the Blais family

 This web page shows only a small excerpt of our Blais research.
 More information is included under the topic Early Blais History in all our PDF Extended History products and printed products wherever possible.